Rams, Browns looking to put together complete games | Devdiscourse

 The Los Angeles Rams know what it is like to be the NFL's flavor of the month, and in prime time Sunday night there will be plenty who will tune in to see if they symbolically pass the torch to the latest up-and-comer.
 The Cleveland Browns have not yet lived up to the hype they carried into the season, but they are coming off a victory over an overmatched New York Jets team Monday and will try to keep their stride against the Rams on Sunday in front of their own fans.

 The Rams might be 2-0 but they have their offensive inconsistencies, too.
-Second-half mistakes led to a closer-than-necessary 30-27 victory at Carolina in Week 1, and in their home opener last week, the Rams didn't score their first touchdown against New Orleans until late in the third quarter.
+Second-half mistakes against the Carolina Panthers led to a closer-than-necessary 30-27 road victory in Week 1, and in their home opener last week, the Rams didn't score their first touchdown against the New Orleans Saints until late in the third quarter.
 And that was a game in which the Saints struggled to move the ball without quarterback Drew Brees.
-Injuries to Rams tight end Tyler Higbee (lung contusion) and guard Austin Blythe (ankle) have both listed as day-to-day moving forward, potentially creating more adjustments for an offense still searching for a flow.
+And against the Browns, the Rams must go without starting tight end Tyler Higbee, who on Friday was ruled out with a lung injury.
+Two-time NFL Defensive Player of the Year Aaron Donald (back) and guard Austin Blythe (ankle) are questionable, though Donald has said he will play.

-"Whatever the doctor's orders are, that's what's in the best interest of Tyler, is exactly what we'll follow," Rams head coach Sean McVay told reporters of Higbee, who coughed up blood and was hospitalized briefly following his injury.
-"What that means as far as this week, the following week, we'll have a little bit more updates as we go."
+"Really, it's just a matter of thinking through, OK, who is going to be that 44th, 45th, 46th guy (on the active roster) that you want to use up," Rams coach Sean McVay told reporters Friday when talking about Blythe.
+"If he's feeling good enough to do that, we may go in that direction, but we're going to use the time that we have (to make that decision)."
 After passing for 186 yards against the Panthers, Rams quarterback Jared Goff recovered from a slow start Sunday to throw for 283 yards and a touchdown.

 Los Angeles running back Todd Gurley rushed for 97 yards in Week 1 and 63 yards last week, while scoring his first TD, but has not yet looked like a force after entering the season with questions about a knee issue from last year.
-While the Rams' defense looks further along than the offense, defensive tackle Aaron Donald is still nursing a sore back that surfaced in the first half against the Saints.
-Both he and running back Malcolm Brown (ankle) were limited in practice Wednesday.
+As bad as the injury news is at tight end for the Rams, it's even worse for the Browns.
+Cleveland has placed starting tight end David Njoku on injured reserve with a broken wrist suffered Monday night.
+The Browns also announced that starting safety Damarious Randall (concussion) and starting linebacker Christian Kirksey (chest) are out, as is backup offensive tackle Kendall Lamm (knee).

-The Browns' midweek injury report was packed.
-At full speed Wednesday were Beckham (hip), running back/return man Dontrell Hilliard (concussion) and kicker Austin Seibert (hip).
-Those limited included guard Joel Bitonio (abdomen) and wide receiver Rashard Higgins (knee).
-Tight end as David Njoku is out Sunday after breaking his wrist in Monday's game.
-Others that did not practice Wednesday: safety Morgan Burnett (quad), right tackle Chris Hubbard (foot), linebacker Christian Kirksey (chest), left tackle Kendall Lamm (knee), defensive tackle Larry Ogunjobi (ankle), safety Damarious Randall (concussion) and linebacker Adarius Taylor (ankle).
+There is no shortage of Browns players listed as questionable, either: cornerbacks Greedy Williams (hamstring) and CB Denzel Ward (hamstring), safety Morgan Burnett (quadriceps), wide receiver Rashard Higgins (knee), right tackle Chris Hubbard (foot), linebacker Adarius Taylor (ankle), safety Sheldrick Redwine (hamstring) and defensive end Chris Smith (personal).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)